UCHealth Leverages ML Unfilled Block Predictions to Achieve 80% OR Utilization

 Summary

-UCHealth had previously adopted LeanTaaS’ iQueue for Operating Rooms solution to improve operating room (OR) utilization, but needed further support to predict and communicate upcoming open block time among its surgeons and staff.
+UCHealth had previously adopted LeanTaaS’ iQueue for Operating Rooms solution to improve OR utilization, but needed further support to predict and communicate upcoming open block time among its surgeons and staff.

 Problem